jphruska/Seteophaga_gracia_phylogeography/roh/rohan_readme.md

-## Run ROHan to get estimates of runs of homozygosity per individual (Figure 3C, S6, S2).
+## Run ROHan to get estimates of runs of homozygosity per individual (Figures 3C, S6, S2).

 This dataset excludes those with low sequencing depth > 10 x, including the Belizean samples, which are derived from skin samples.
 These are consistent with the recommendations of the authors.